Sebastian Coe on ‘uncomfortable’ duty as Christine Mboma sprints into spotlight

 Women’s 200m silver medalist Mboma is classified as a Difference of Sexual Development athlete

 Elaine Thompson-Herah took gold, but it was Christine Mboma’s home straight that caught the eye.
-The 18-year-old from Namibia was sixth out of the bend and pipped American Gabi Thomas to an Olympic silver medal.
-And it was this finish that had World Athletics president Sebastian Coe wondering if the DSD guidelines needs to be reassessed.
+The 18-year-old from Namibia was sixth out of the bend and pipped American Gabi Thomas to an Olympic 200m silver medal.
+And it was this finish that had World Athletics president Sebastian Coe wondering if the DSD guidelines need to be reassessed.

 As such, World Athletics brought in a ruling in 2018, stating DSD athletes must reduce their blood testosterone period to a level below five nanomoles per litre for at least six months by use of hormonal contraceptives.
 If not, they are prohibited from taking part in events between 400m and a mile in distance.